DBD-research-group/BirdSet/projects/biofoundation/scripts/scripts.md

 | `--gpu` | Specifies the GPU number to use |
 | `--extras` | allows parsing any additional hydra arguments |

-With `Ctrl + C` the current experiment can be skipped and with a second press the entire run script can be quit.
+With `Ctrl + C` the current experiment can be skipped and with a second press within 3 seconds the entire run script can be quit.

 ## BEANS
 For the BEANS benchmark the [run_beans.sh](run_beans.sh) script is available: